riastrad/cyberbspace/posts/2022/books-last-year.md

 I love it when a book I read inspires me to pick up another, such a direct journey on the web of [intertextuality](https://en.wikipedia.org/wiki/Intertextuality) is thrilling.
 This one ended up on my list after I read **Fire on the Mountain** earlier in the year and was made acutely aware that, although I have a vague notion of Frederick Douglass as a historical figure, I have not taken the team to understand him on his own terms.
 In his own words.

 This first of his autobiographies is brief, but you feel the urgency with which it was written by the young Douglass.
-The personal perspective it presents on chattel slavery in the ante-bellum U.S. is direct and more nuanced than I had initially expected.
+The personal perspective it presents on chattel slavery in the antebellum U.S. is direct and more nuanced than I had initially expected.

 ### Babbit *by Sinclair Lewis*

 <img src="https://covers.openlibrary.org/b/isbn/9780553214864-M.jpg" class="blog-pic" />

-A sendup of the emptiness of a life lead under the direction of consumerism and headless pursuit of capital.
+A send-up of the emptiness of a life lead under the direction of consumerism and unreflective pursuit of success in modern business.
 It's almost over 100 years old and the only thing that feels outdated is that the protagonist has to crank his car to get it started.

 ### Frankenstein in Baghdad *by Ahmed Saadawi*

 <img src="https://covers.openlibrary.org/b/isbn/178607060X-M.jpg" class="blog-pic" />

 Eerie.
-Horrifc.
+Horrific.
 Heartbreaking.

 ### The City & the City *by China Miéville*